Travelogue Feature Article Example- Tour To Japan

 Travelogue Feature Article Example for Students

-The title of the long travelogue article is "Tour To Tokyo, Japan: The Place of Peace."
+The title of the long travelogue article is “Tour To Tokyo, Japan: The Place of Peace.”
 A journalism student at the University of Putra Malaysia wrote this article.
-Students may follow the structure of this article to know how to write a long travelogue article.
+Students may follow the structure of this article to learn how to write a long travelogue.

-The author presents an ideal travel feature article example for students that includes most components of the travelogue article.
+The author presents an ideal example of a travel feature article for students that includes most components of a travelogue article.

 Tour To Tokyo, Japan: The Place of Peace

-Tokyo is Japan's most beautiful and peaceful capital city, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional paces.
-A rumor, I had heard that traveling to Tokyo is very expensive.
-My tour to Japan provides a comprehensive travel guide to visit Japan on a cheap budget that will help every tripper enjoy Tokyo's beauty.
+Tokyo is Japan’s most beautiful and peaceful capital city, where every tourist wants to enjoy its breathtaking nature, historical buildings, delicious food, and traditional places.
+A rumor I had heard was that traveling to Tokyo is very expensive.
+My tour of Japan provides a comprehensive budget travel guide to help every traveler enjoy Tokyo’s beauty.

-After nine hours of journey, when the plane reached Haneda Airport, I became amused to see Japan's beauty.
+After a nine-hour journey, when the plane reached Haneda Airport, I was amazed by Japan’s beauty.

 Tokyo is both the economic and political center of the country.
 It is one of the most populous capital cities globally, with around 37.4 million.
-This beautiful city has become the host of many international programs and events, for example, three G7 Summits and the Summer Olympics in 1 64.
-The airport, decorated with digital posters and banners, declared it would be the host of the 2020 Summer Olympics.
+This beautiful city has hosted many international programs and events, including three G7 Summits and the Summer Olympics.
+The airport, decorated with digital posters and banners, announced it would host the 2020 Summer Olympics.

-Japanese are very kind, humble, helpful, and polite.
-I perceived it during the conversation and asked for help from them.
+Japanese people are very kind, humble, helpful, and polite.
+I noticed it during the conversation and asked them for help.

-Per my pre-planned, I decided to stay with my friend instead of at a hotel.
-He lives in the Akabane area, which is around 30 kilometers far from the Haneda International Airport.
+Per my pre-plan, I decided to stay with my friend instead of at a hotel.
+He lives in the Akabane area, which is around 30 kilometers from the Haneda International Airport.
 So, I was looking for a station to get the train to Akabane.
-I asked a Japanese police officer to help me find the train station to take me there.
+I asked a Japanese police officer to help me find the train station.

-I became amused to see his hospitality; he had taken me to the exact location where I could get the train.
-He also paid money for my ticker because of not have Japanese currency.
+I was amused by his hospitality; he had taken me to the exact location where I could catch the train.
+He also paid money for my ticket because he did not have Japanese currency.
 The tickets cost ¥1400, and the journey takes 5 minutes.
-Finally, he bowed to exchange greetings when saying goodbye to me.
+Finally, he bowed to exchange greetings before saying goodbye to me.
 It is a tradition in Japan to bow while exchanging greetings.

 I caught the last train from Haneda Airport Terminal 3 Train Station, and after 55 minutes, I arrived at Akabane station at 11:45 AM.
 My friend was waiting for me outside the station, wearing an anti-cold jacket, which amused me.
-I felt freezing whenever I came out of the station; because this area was not under air- conditioning.
+I felt freezing whenever I came out of the station because this area was not air-conditioned.
 Instantly, I removed my jacket from my baggage and put it on to protect myself from the bitterly cold weather.
 I have always been afraid of the cold, but I enjoy the cold weather in Japan.

-It was ten minutes' walking distance from my friend's house, so we started to walk, and finally, we reached our destination at 12:30 PM.
+It was a ten-minute walk from my friend’s house, so we started out and finally reached our destination at 12:30 PM.
 It was the second time I was astonished that my friend had not locked his house.
-For my curiosity, I asked him why not lock his house when getting outside.
-He replied that there is a rare house robbery incident in Japan, even though you leave your houses without locking them.
+Out of curiosity, I asked him why he didn’t lock his house when he went outside.
+He replied that there are few house robbery incidents in Japan, even though you leave your houses unlocked.

 Travelogue Feature Article Example- Tour To Tokyo Japan

 The following day, I woke up early to prepare and participate in a conference held by the University of Tsukuba.
-This is the first time I have fallen in love with the beauty of Japan to see the fantastic weather.
-It was freezing weather with windy and falling snow.
+This is the first time I have fallen in love with Japan’s beauty and experienced its fantastic weather.
+It was freezing, windy, and snowing.
 This was my first experience of seeing snowfall.
 I dreamed of experiencing this kind of atmosphere that I had only seen in the cinema.

 My habit is capturing photos; therefore, I grabbed some pictures inside and outside the station.
 Now I know how to purchase a ticket using the ticket machine that the Japanese police officer taught me last night.
 I bought my ticket to get to the University of Tsukuba.

-I joined the APEC- Tsukuba International Conference XIII, and they offered a buffet lunch for all participants.
-There was no doubt that this conference paved the way for me to be connected with academic life in the future.
+I attended the APEC-Tsukuba International Conference XIII, and they offered a buffet lunch for all participants.
+There was no doubt that this conference paved the way for my future connection with academic life.
 The university appointed a few guides to ease our movements in new places.
 The guide took us to a restaurant to have lunch.
 It was my first opportunity to test Japanese food.
-I thought I would not feel comfortable eating Japanese food when I saw them on the table.
-My concept turned reversed when I tried them.
+I thought I would not feel comfortable eating Japanese food when I saw it on the table.
+My concept turned upside down when I tried them.
 These foods were very delicious, and everyone enjoyed them.

 Most of the food items were preferable to me, except raw eggs.
 Japanese restaurants provide raw eggs, and many Japanese and foreigners eat them.
-I stopped eating in the meantime, having lunch to think whether the foods were halal or not.
+I stopped eating in the meantime and had lunch to think about whether the food was halal.
 I asked the guide for confirmation, and he replied that these foods were perfectly halal.
-He also said that all restaurants in Japan are not halal, so Muslims should be more aware of having food in Japanese restaurants.
+He also said that not all restaurants in Japan are halal, so Muslims should be more aware of the food in Japanese restaurants.

 The obesity rate in Japan is higher than in other countries; therefore, they set different prices for the same food for lunch and dinner.
-Usually, they set the dinner food price higher to discourage people from having heavy food at night.
+Usually, they set dinner prices higher to discourage people from eating heavy meals at night.

 Japan Restaurant